Mumbai Münster Institute of Advanced Studies (MMIAS)

 His family has been a part of the Diaspora since 1896.
 He has been awarded the Bharatiya Pravasi Samman Award in 2007 by India.
 He has given the South Asian Studies Council’s Annual Gandhi Lecture at Yale University in 2017.
 He is the author of A Kenyan Journey, a rumination on the Diaspora in East Africa and of Dukawalla and Station Master, Eburru, collections of short stories set there.
 He is a BBC Africa Poetry Competition Prize winner in 2001.

-Pradeep Trikha is Professor and Dean, University College of Social Sciences and Humanities and the Director, International Students’ Affairs at Mohanlal Sukhadia University, Udaipur.
+Pradeep Trikha is Former Professor of English and Former Dean, University College of Social Sciences and Humanities and the Director, International Students’ Affairs at Mohanlal Sukhadia University, Udaipur.
 He is a poet, translator, literary critic and academician and has to his credit several books and more than sixty papers, articles, and reviews on literature, bhakti and Sufi poetry culture and history.
 He is Visiting Faculty at the British Seminar, University of Münster, Germany.
 He has delivered lectures at the University of Washington, Seattle, Harvard University, Boston, USA, and is a Visiting Fellow at the University of Sydney since 1999.
 He has also been a fellow at the Indian Institute of Advanced Studies, Shimla.
 His books include Delphic Intimations: Interviews with Australian Creative Writers & Critics, Celebrating Multiplicity in the Plays of Girish Karnad and Literature, Nation and Revolution: Celebrating the 150th year of 1857 (Ed.), Dynamics of Cultural Diversity.
 His latest book is Meera vs Meera.
 He is the Editor-in-Chief of the International Journal on Art, Culture and Museum Studies, Objet-d-Art and Sukhadia University Journal of English Literary Studies.

 Rajesh Kharat is Dean, Humanities, and I/C Director, School of International Relations and Strategic Studies, University of Mumbai.
 He is Professor and former Chairperson of Centre for South Asian Studies, School of International Studies, JNU and former Chief Advisor to EOO, JNU, New Delhi.
 He graduated from University of Poona, Pune and completed MPhil and PhD from Centre for South Asian Studies, JNU, New Delhi.
 He has been actively engaged in teaching and research for more than thirty years, first at the Department of Civics and Politics, University of Mumbai and then at South Asian Studies, JNU, New Delhi.
 He has authored and edited more than 10 books and 30 plus research articles in various international and national peer-reviewed journals published from Anthem, Blackwell, Palgrave McMillan, Oxford, Routledge, Sage, Springer Nature and few Indian publishers too on the contemporary issues of South Asia, especially Himalayan region.
 He is also Chief Editor of Three interdisciplinary Online Research Journals namely, Sambhashan (in English), Shodhavari (in Hindi) and Sambhashit (in Marathi) published by the University of Mumbai.
 He has served on the Maharashtra State Board of Secondary and Higher Secondary Education, Maharashtra Public Service Commission and many other institutes and organisations of Central Government in different capacities.
 Rajesh has recently been appointed as ‘Visitor’s (H E President of India) Representative at the Executive Council of Mahatma Gandhi Central University, Bihar.

-Renu Modi is Professor and Director at the Centre for African Studies, University of Mumbai.
+Renu Modi is Former Professor and Director at the Centre for African Studies, University of Mumbai.
 She read at the Lady Shree Ram College for Women and Jawaharlal Nehru University.
 She has held visiting fellowships at the University of Oxford, University of Hannover (Germany), the Nordic Africa Institute (Uppsala, Sweden) and the Shastri India- Canada Fellowship at the Centre for Global Studies (CFGS), University of Victoria, Canada.
 Renu has taught at the Universities of Bahia, São Paulo and Rio De Janerio (Brazil), Erasmus Mundus Programmes, University of Oldenburg (Germany), Tor Vergatta (Rome), Grenoble (France), Leiden (Netherlands), UCT (Cape Town), Witwatersrand, Kwazulu Natal, Mauritius, Nairobi, Dar es Salam, Cambridge, Edinburg, Rutgers, UBC and Montreal (Canada), amongst others.
 She has also served as the Social Development consultant for the Inspection Panel (World Bank).
 Her recent publications include India-Africa Partnerships for Food Security and Capacity Building (co-ed with Meera Venkatachalam), Connecting Threads: Made in India Fabrics for Africa (with Meera Venkatachalam and Johann Salaazar) and The Palgrave Handbook of Contemporary International Political Economy, (Co-ed with Shaw, T.M., Mahrenbach, L.C., Yi-chong, X.).
 She has to her credit documentaries on Connecting Threads: India- Made in India Fabrics for Africa with Meera Venkatachalam, Abhishek Sharma and Johann Salazar and Sidis of Gujarat: Maintaining Traditions and Building Community with B. Shroff.

 Smita Shukla is currently Director of the Alkesh Dinesh Mody Institute for Financial and Management Studies, University of Mumbai and Honorary Director, Western Regional Centre-Indian Council of Social Science Research (WRC-ICSSR).
 She is also IQAC Director at University of Mumbai.
 Smita has published over sixty papers in International and National Journals and Books, attended several International and National Conferences and Seminars and edited five books which have been published by reputed Indian Publishers.
 She has also been invited to speak at several national and international conferences and summits.

-Somdatta Mandal is Retired Professor of English and Former Chairperson at the Department of English, Visva-Bharati, Santiniketan.
+Somdatta Mandal is Former Professor of English and Former Chairperson at the Department of English, Visva-Bharati, Santiniketan.
 She has held several administrative posts and has lectured widely in national and international fora.
 A recipient of several prestigious international fellowships and awards from the Fulbright Foundation, Charles Wallace Trust, Rockefeller Foundation, Salzburg Fellow, Shastri Indo-Canadian Institute and Sahitya Akademi.
 She has published widely in her areas of interest — American Literature, contemporary fiction, film and culture studies, Diaspora studies and translation.
 Apart from editing the first Indian English narrative published in 1835 entitled A Journal of Forty-Eight Hours of the Year 1945 by Kylas Chunder Dutt, and the first Indian English drama published in 1831 entitled The Persecuted by Krishnamohan Banerjee, she has also translated and edited several Bengali travel narratives.
 Her recent publications include Kobi and Rani: Memoirs and Correspondences of Nirmalkumari Mahalanobis and Rabindranath Tagore ,The Last Days of Rabindranath Tagore in Memoirs and Manottama, the first anonymous Bengali novel written by a woman in 1868, throughout her academic career spanning over three decades, Somdatta has published and edited many other books and journals.

 Sridhar Rajeswaran is the Founder Director of the Centre for Advanced Studies in India (CASII).
 He is Visiting Faculty at the WW University, Muenster, Germany.
 He was Professor and Head of the English Department and Dean of the Faculty of Arts at the KSKV Kachchh University in Gujarat.
 He was a South Asian Diaspora Fund Fellow of the Indo-Canadian Centre at the University of the Fraser Valley, B.C., Canada.
 He has been a Visiting Professor at the Indian Institute for Advanced Study, Shimla, India.
 He has also been a DAAD (German Academic Exchange Service) Visiting Professor of Postcolonial Theories, Indian Literature and Bollywood cinema at the University of Muenster.
 He has also been a Visiting Professor at the Universities of Bonn and Dusseldorf, Germany.